Mental Illness and Social Security Disability

 Poor Treatment Notes

+Limited recordkeeping by a doctor or therapist can hurt a disability claim.
 Many mental health treatment specialists keep relatively short notes.
-Some doctors will write and send in a synopsis of their notes to Social Security (either to the disability claims examiner or the disability judge) because the notes from office visits provide scant detail and would not be helpful to a case.
+Some doctors will just send in a synopsis of their notes to Social Security because the notes from office visits provide little detail and wouldn't be helpful to a case.
+Other doctors take short cuts by copying and pasting notes from previous visits, which won't show any progress or decline in your mental health.

 Not Taking Prescribed Medications